Baccalauréat: Le baccalauréat français international

 The general baccalaureate offers several additional variants.
-The best-known subset is the baccalauréat français international (named option internationale du baccalauréat, OIB, until 2022).
+The best-known subset is the baccalauréat français international, BFI (named option internationale du baccalauréat, OIB, until 2022).
 Sometimes translated as the "French international baccalaureate", it is unrelated to the International Baccalaureate (IB).

-The OIB adds additional subjects to the French national exam.
-Students choose one of the L, ES or S streams.
+The BFI/OIB adds additional subjects to the French national exam.
+Before the 2019 reform students used to choose one of the L, ES or S streams.
 It differs, as students take a two-year syllabus in literature, history, and geography in a foreign language.
 That syllabus and the way that it is examined is modelled on the national exam of the target nation.
 For instance, the British Section (administered by the University of Cambridge) models the programmes on A-levels in English, History, and Geography.
 It is therefore necessary to be fully bilingual to complete this qualification.
 To date there are 16 different sections supporting 14 different languages: American, Arabic, British, (mainland) Chinese, Danish, Dutch, German, Italian, Japanese, Norwegian, Polish, Portuguese, Brazilian, Russian, Spanish and Swedish.

-At the end of terminale, OIB students have extra exams in Literature and History/Geography, with a written and oral component to both exams, and since 2024 an oral on a free project linked to the country of the section, known as Connaissance du monde.
-These exams have a high weighting in the final mark of the baccalaureate and do not give extra points to OIB students.
+At the end of terminale, BFI/OIB students have extra exams in Literature and History/Geography, with a written and oral component to both exams, and since 2024 (with the BFI reform) an oral on a free research project linked to the country of the section, known as Connaissance du monde.
+These exams have a high weighting in the final mark of the baccalaureate and do not give extra points to BFI/OIB students.
 Overall, these students work more (up to an additional 10 hours per week of classes, with a significant amount of required reading and homework attached as well) than the other general baccalaureate students, and many of them tend to go to foreign universities.
-University admissions tutors often consider reducing the entrance requirements for students taking the OIB compared with those taking the standard French baccalaureate to reflect the additional demands of the OIB.
+University admissions tutors often consider reducing the entrance requirements for students taking the BFI compared with those taking the standard French baccalaureate to reflect the additional demands of the BFI.

 Since the students that attend these schools make up a fairly small demographic, they tend to be spread over a far larger area than would traditionally be expected of a normal lycée or secondary school.
 As a consequence, many of these students must commute long distances, with one-hour trips each way being fairly common.
-The long commutes, longer days, and increased workload that come with the OIB place great demands on students; many cannot handle the workload and transfer to schools offering the standard French baccalaureate.
-Thus, many consider the OIB qualification to be highly challenging and a sign, not only of academic prowess, but also of tenacity and hard work.
+The long commutes, longer days, and increased workload that come with the BFI place great demands on students; many cannot handle the workload and transfer to schools offering the standard French baccalaureate.
+Thus, many consider the BFI qualification to be highly challenging and a sign, not only of academic prowess, but also of tenacity and hard work.